NexonTreeHouse/qwik-graphql-client/README.md

 ### Using a Client Without the Context Provider

 You can use a GraphQL a separate client independently of the context provider by passing a `clientGenerator$` function into hooks.
+Note: This only works with `useLazyQuery` and `useMutation` hooks.

 ```tsx
 import {